-Why do you need a living will and power of attorney for health care (called a durable power of attorney for health care in Ohio)?
+Why do you need a living will and health care power of attorney in Ohio?

 What are health care forms called in Ohio?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
-In Ohio, the official name for this form is a durable power of attorney for health care.
+In Ohio, the official name for this form is a health care power of attorney.

 Who makes health care decisions for me in Ohio?